Acne body wash for the midback problem area.

 ability to metastasize via the blood and the lymphatics that little

 black mole on your ankle can erupt in your brain.
 And neither will a backbrush or acne body wash sort out your problem.

-Any new mole should be viewed as suspect, but particularly if it's a dark colour and has a meandering border.
+Any new mole should be viewed as suspect, but particularly if it is a dark colour and has a meandering border.

-It's always a good idea to photograph any suspect skin lesion, with a tape next to it, and store it on your computer.
-Repeat every six months.
+It is always a good idea to photograph any suspect skin lesion, with a tape next to it, and store it on your computer; repeat every six months.
 Because one of the characteristics of melanoma is that they grow, or evolve in medical language.
 Benign moles remain much the same for years.